 While there’s no one simple solution to these challenges, there are distinct advantages to investing in learning and development for company growth in certain situations.
 To help guide this process, here are things to consider when comparing hiring new talent vs. training current employees.

-According to the Association for Talent Development’s 2016 State of the Industry Report, hiring and training a new member of staff costs on average $1,252 USD.
+According to the Society for Human Resource Management (SHRM), the average cost per hire is $4,700.
 Even when a new hire is very experienced, it can still take a long time to build their proficiency in a company’s preferred systems and company-specific skills.

 The cost of hiring and training a new employee depends on the size of the business, but it usually costs more for small businesses than medium or large companies.
 This is because medium or large companies are more likely to have the capacity to recruit several employees at once and scale the costs of training.